Simon Bolivar Buckner: Governor of Kentucky

 A major financial scandal erupted in 1888 when Buckner ordered a routine audit of the state's finances which had been neglected for years.
 The audit showed that the state's longtime treasurer, James "Honest Dick" Tate, had been mismanaging and embezzling the state's money since 1872.
 Faced with the prospect that his malfeasance would be discovered, Tate absconded with nearly $250,000 of state funds.
 He was never found.
 The General Assembly immediately began impeachment hearings against Tate, convicted him in absentia, and removed him from office.
 State auditor Fayette Hewitt was censured for neglecting the duty of his office, but was not implicated in Tate's theft or disappearance.

 During the 1888 session, the General Assembly passed 1,571 bills, exceeding the total passed by any other session in the state's history.
 Only about 150 of these bills were of a general nature; the rest were special interest bills passed for the private gain of legislators and those in their constituencies.
 Buckner vetoed 60 of these special interest bills, more than had been vetoed by the previous ten governors combined.
 Only one of these vetoes was overridden by the legislature.
 Ignoring Buckner's clear intent to veto special interest bills, the 1890 legislature passed 300 more special interest bills than had its predecessor.
 Buckner vetoed 50 of these.
 His reputation for rejecting special interest bills led the Kelley Axe Factory, the largest axe factory in the country at the time, to present him with a ceremonial "Veto Hatchet".

 When a tax cut passed over Buckner's veto in 1890 drained the state treasury, the governor loaned the state enough money to remain solvent until tax revenue came in.
 Later that year, he was chosen as a delegate to the state's constitutional convention.
 In this capacity, he unsuccessfully sought to extend the governor's appointment powers and levy taxes on churches, clubs, and schools that made a profit.

-Buckner was a Compatriot of the Kentucky Society of the Sons of the American Revolution and was elected as a Vice President General in 1890.
+Buckner was a Compatriot of the Kentucky Society of the Sons of the American Revolution and was elected as a Vice President General when the society was founded in 1789.